-The eggs have a tendency to hold air, so mix the eggs in well, but slowly, to avoid getting any air bubbles into the batter.
+The eggs tend to hold air, so mix the eggs in well but slowly to avoid getting air bubbles into the batter.

 Preheat the oven to 350ºF.

-In a medium-size bowl combine the cookie crumbs, sugar, and melted butter.
+Mix the gingersnap crumbs, sugar, and melted butter in a medium bowl.
 Mix until combined.

 Wrap the outside of a 9-inch springform pan with two layers (very important to keep water out) of heavy-duty aluminum foil.

 Press the gingersnap mixture into the bottom and about 2 inches up the side of the pan.
 Bake for 10 minutes.